TheSoftwareDesignLab/ANTARES/docs/index.md

 # ⚓ ANTARES
 ## A Modern, Open-Source Platform for Simulating Naval Radar Operations

 **ANTARES** is a modular, real-time radar simulator developed for training, validation, and research in naval environments.
 It seamlessly integrates with modern systems, while remaining intuitive, secure, and extensible.

 ## 🎯 Mission

 **Prepare.
 Validate.
 Evolve.**

 ANTARES is designed to serve **military training programs**, **system integrators**, and **research teams** by simulating realistic naval radar operations in software.
-It empowers decision-making and systems engineering—*before touching real hardware*.
+It empowers decision-making and systems engineering *before touching real hardware*.

 ## 🔍 What is ANTARES?

-**ANTARES** is an open-source project developed by **Juan Sebastián Urrea-López** at **Universidad de los Andes**, in collaboration with the **Colombian Navy**.
+**ANTARES** is an open-source project developed by **The Software Design Lab** at **Universidad de los Andes**, in collaboration with the **Colombian Navy**.

-> This work is presented in the paper: **“ANTARES: A Software-Based Tool for Simulating Naval Radar Operations”**
+> This work is presented in the paper:
+**“ANTARES: A Software-Based Tool for Simulating Naval Radar Operations”**
 _International Conference on Military Technologies 2025_
 Brno, Czechia
 {: .prompt-info }